jrka/pyradexnest/README.md

 The redshift is used in the conversion from Jy km/s to K, though this will make very little difference at low redshifts.
 The most important use of the redshift is to determine an angular size scale to convert the area from sr to physical area (e.g. pc^2), which is necessary for calculating the mass.
+Now, however, you can explicitly set the luminosity distance to use instead.

 3) a) Which molecules can I use?  b) Why do you list the molecule on every line, instead of once, if it always has to be the same?